Fmrhj/catmate-tracker/README.md

 To build this simple application, I used:

 - [Dash](https://dash.plot.ly/): Python framework written on top of flask for fast web development and simple applications.
-- [Plotly](https://plot.ly/): API with interfaces for Python and R.
+- [Plotly](https://plot.ly/): plotting API with interfaces for Python and R.
 - [SQLAlchemy](https://www.sqlalchemy.org/): orm and connection manager for Python.
 Originally I thought using a simple [SQLlite](https://www.sqlite.org/index.html) database in the backend.
 See this [link](https://devcenter.heroku.com/articles/sqlite3) to find out why that is actually a bad idea.
 TLDR: Heroku runs an ephemeral filesystem, i.e. no matter what files you store or read, these will be cleared periodically (every 24 hours).
 A better solution is to use the [Heroku Postgresql add-on](https://elements.heroku.com/addons/heroku-postgresql).
 Read below further setup information.
 - [GitHub](www.github.com): source code management
 - [Heroku](http://www.heroku.com/): to deploy the app